Altinn/altinn-studio-docs/content/app/development/api/consume/_index.en.md

 using Microsoft.Extensions.Logging;
 ```

-Further, we define the class and which interface it inherrits from
+Further, we define the class and which interface it inherits from

 ```cs
 public class CountryClient : ICountryClient